Not all fruits are created equal when it comes to carbs.

-Fruits are generally healthy, containing lots of nutrients and antioxidants — substances that protect your body from free radicals, which are associated with chronic conditions like diabetes, cancer and heart disease.
-But you have to be mindful about which fruits you consume if you’re watching your intake of carbs, says Patricia P. Araujo, a clinical dietitian with Northwestern Medicine Digestive Health Center in Chicago.
+Fruits are generally healthy, containing lots of nutrients and antioxidants that protect your body from free radicals, which are associated with chronic conditions like diabetes, cancer and heart disease.

-However, if you’re watching your carbohydrate intake because you’re on a low-carb diet or on a low-carb, high-protein diet, you need to limit or abstain from some options.
+However, if you’re watching your carbohydrate intake because you’re on a low-carb diet — whether that’s a low-carb, high-protein diet or a keto diet — you need to limit or abstain from some options.

-Fruit juices and most dried fruits that have a high amount of sugar won’t fit your dietary regimen.
-Fruits in syrup with high levels of sugar are also out.
+Fruit juices, most dried fruits and canned fruits in syrup have high amounts of sugar that won’t fit your dietary regimen.
 Bananas and mangoes are relatively high in carbohydrates, so you should watch your portions of those fruits closely.
 Some commercial smoothies contain certain ingredients — like agave, honey, maple syrup or fruit juice with added sugar — that would not be the best choice if you’re on a low-carb eating regimen.

 Here are the best fruits to eat on a low-carb diet:

+Apples are great if you’re on a low-carb diet.
 Having a crunchy apple as part of a mid-morning snack or to complement a meal is an easy way to stay full longer.
-Apples are great if you’re on a low-carb diet.
-A small, 4-ounce apple has about 59 calories and contains only 16 grams of carbohydrates.
-Apples also have fiber and contain nutrients such as vitamin C and potassium.

-If you’re on a low-carb diet plan, it’s hard to go wrong with apricots, says Abby Sauer, a registered dietitian based in Columbus, Ohio, with Abbott Nutrition, a global health care company.
+If you’re on a low-carb diet plan, it’s hard to go wrong with apricots.

-A medium-size fresh apricot has just 4 grams of carbohydrates and contains vitamin A, vitamin C and antioxidants.
+A cup of fresh apricots has about 17 grams of carbohydrates and contains vitamins A and C.

-Because they’re low in carbohydrates and high in fat, avocados are commonly seen in low-carb dishes, Araujo says.
+Because they’re low in carbohydrates and high in fat, avocados are commonly seen in low-carb dishes.
 Avocados primarily have unsaturated fats, which are beneficial for cardiovascular health.
 Like other fruits, avocados contain no cholesterol.

 A typical cup of sliced avocado has about 12 grams of carbohydrates and 9 grams of fiber.

-There are many ways to enjoy avocados: You can put slices in salads or eat them as is.
+There are many ways to enjoy avocados: You can put slices in salads, on toast or eat them as is with a little lime and cayenne pepper.
 You can also put chunks of avocados in various soups.

 A wide array of berries fit into a low-carb eating regimen, including:

-These berries contain between 11 and 21 grams of carbs per cup and 3 and 8 grams of fiber per cup, depending on the berry.
+These berries contain between about 11 and 20 grams of carbs per cup and 3 and 8 grams of fiber per cup, depending on the berry.

 “Berries provide a tremendous amount of nutrition from fiber, potassium and vitamin C but with low calories and fewer carbohydrates,” Bowman says.

-This tasty summer fruit has a high water content, is a great source of fiber and contains vitamins A and C, Czerwony says.
+This tasty summer fruit has a high water content and is a great source of fiber and vitamins with only 13 grams of carbohydrates per 1 cup of cubed cantaloupe.

 6. Carambola (star fruit)

-For people on low-carbohydrate diets, “this exotic fruit gets a five-star rating,” Araujo says.
+“This exotic fruit gets a five-star rating,” says Patricia P. Araujo, a clinical dietitian with Northwestern Medicine Digestive Health Center in Chicago.
 “One carambola usually has less than 10 grams of total carbohydrates.”

 Because coconuts are high in saturated fat, it’s best to consume this fruit in moderation.
 You can add shredded, fresh coconut to salads, desserts, soups and sauces.
 One cup of shredded coconut has about 10 grams of carbs and contains 283 calories.

-Grapes are not only low in carbs, they contain antioxidants, which research suggests help prevent chronic diseases by protecting healthy cells from damage caused by free radicals, Bowman says.
+Grapes are not only low in carbs, but they also contain antioxidants, which research suggests help prevent chronic diseases by protecting healthy cells from damage caused by free radicals and reducing inflammation.

-A 1-cup serving of grapes contains just 16 grams of carbohydrates and contains only 62 calories.
+A 1-cup serving of grapes contains about 16 grams of carbohydrates and contains only about 69 calories.

 Although the idea of biting into a lemon slice may not sound appealing, adding lemons to your drinks and dishes is a delicious way to soak up this fruit’s bounty of health benefits.
 From squeezing lemon juice into your water, blending a few wedges into your smoothies or incorporating them into your dishes, lemons are a great fruit if you’re watching your carb count.
 They may be low in carbs, but they’re high in other nutrients, vitamins and minerals.